-Rating 9.3, Prices start from $45 for Double room
+Rating 9.3, Prices start from $45 for a double room

-Justin Park Hatyai features a garden, non-smoking rooms and free WiFi.
-At the resort, every room is fitted a flat-screen TV and a private bathroom.
+Justin Park Hatyai features a garden, non-smoking rooms, and free WiFi.
+At the resort, every room is fitted with a flat-screen TV and a private bathroom.

 Little Bear Guest House and Restaurant

-Rating 9.0, Prices start from $21 for Double room
+Rating 9.0, Prices start from $21 for a double room

-Little Bear Guest House and Restaurant offers each room is equipped with a balcony with a city view.
+Little Bear Guest House and Restaurant offer each room is equipped with a balcony with a city view.
 Featuring a private bathroom with a shower and also provides guests with free WiFi.